 Blockchain oracles can also enable trustless transfers of real-world assets like property.
 People can set the parameters for a smart contract before transferring ownership of these assets over the blockchain.
 The oracle will feed in the required legal documents until the smart contract's conditions are met.
 Once the smart contract registers all this external data, it can automatically transfer a tokenized ownership deed to the homebuyer.

-Although blockchain oracles are most often used for price feeds on DEXs, they have many exciting applications that developers are only beginning to explore.
+Although blockchain oracles are most often used for price feeds on DEXs (decentralized exchanges), they have many exciting applications that developers are only beginning to explore.

 How do oracles gather data?

 An oracle gathers data depending on what information a developer wants to input.
 These data feeds can come from software or hardware sources.
 If an oracle solely tracks information on the web, it may pull data from APIs on centralized crypto exchanges.
 Hardware oracles, however, can collect data from physical devices like a thermostat or a QR scanner.

 The unique feature of decentralized crypto oracles is that they rely on multiple node operators to query, validate, and transfer data.
 The decentralized structure of these crypto oracles helps ensure the off-chain or on-chain data is valid.
 Since every data point has to pass through so many validators, it reduces the odds of mistakes.

 This information is then relayed to the associated smart contract in a coded message.
 If the smart contract successfully reads this information, it should verify on the blockchain.

 Types of blockchain oracles